-Domestic abuse is any incident physical, emotional and mental abuse between adults who are or have been in a relationship, or between family members, regardless of gender or sexuality.
+Domestic abuse or violence is any incident or pattern of incidents of controlling, coercive (to force someone to do something) or threatening behaviour, violence or abuse between those aged 16 or over who are or have been intimate partners or family members regardless of gender or sexuality.

 It includes - but is not limited to - the following forms of abuse:

 - Psychological abuse